johnwheal/financial-strategy/docs/index.md

 ## Purpose

-The purpose of this strategy is to define a set of financial principles and strategy.
+The purpose of this document is to define a set of financial principles and strategy.

 ## Definitions